stuartstobie/cz-customisable/README.md

 * Option 1: Move file `cz-config.js` to your home directory.
 * Option 2: Put file `cz-config.js` at the root level of your project and commit it to your code repository (Assuming you have a team agreement to use this tool).

-## cz-customizable via global install
+## cz-customisable via global install

-`npm i cz-customizable -g`
+`npm i cz-customisable -g`

-Then run `cz-customizable` from your root repo.
+Then run `cz-customisable` from your root repo.
 You can also use the alias `cz-cust`.

 If everything is correct, you should see commit questions like the image above.

 # Slow start

-## Option 1 - cz-customizable via npx
+## Option 1 - cz-customisable via npx

-`npx cz-customizable`
+`npx cz-customisable`

-## Option 2 - cz-customizable in standalone mode
+## Option 2 - cz-customisable in standalone mode

-Use `cz-customizable` without `commitzen`.
+Use `cz-customisable` without `commitzen`.

-* npm install `npm install cz-customizable --save-dev`
+* npm install `npm install cz-customisable --save-dev`
 * add a new script to your `package.json`:

 ```
 "scripts" : {
   ...
-  "commit": "./node_modules/cz-customizable/standalone.js"
+  "commit": "./node_modules/cz-customisable/standalone.js"
 }
 ```